CYP152N1/plddt2csv/README.md

 Update information
 --------------

-"align_mono.py" and "align_ptm.py" were released
+"align_mono.py" and "align_ptm.py" were released.

 This version is draft version for alphafold 2.1.1. to align .pdb files

-this script can be parformed without any argument.
+This script can be parformed without any argument.

     $ cd /path/to/output/directory